Quickback Docs

 Diagnostics

 The compile-time authz / authn analyzer.
-Reads the lowered policy IR and flags empty or shadowed permissions, unreachable roles and views, capability-ceiling breaches, the not-over-resource null-trap, and pushdown cost — warn-by-default so upgrades never break, with a QUICKBACK_AUTHZ_STRICT opt-in that turns every warning into a hard compile error.
+Reads the lowered policy IR and flags empty or shadowed permissions, unreachable roles and views, capability-ceiling breaches, the not-over-resource null-trap, and pushdown cost.
+Zero-false-positive checks fail the compile (v0.47+) with an explicit authz.analyzer.allow override surface; heuristic checks warn, with a QUICKBACK_AUTHZ_STRICT opt-in that promotes warnings too.

 Quickback compiles your authorization model into a single normalized policy IR — relations, permissions, arrows, scopes, grants, and per-resource firewalls — and then runs a set of static checks over it.
 The analyzer never changes what's emitted; it reports problems it can prove from the policy graph: a permission that can never be satisfied, a scoped role no grant reaches, a resource that hands a scope role more than its profile allows, a negation that can silently pass.